chrisjcnewton/CSSTween/README.md

 JS API for creating CSS 3 Transitions on DOM Objects

-This Library is for people who like using TweenLite but want GPU acceleration for their transitions
+This Library is for people who like using Greensocks [TweenLite](http://www.greensock.com/) but want GPU acceleration for their transitions